Holmium: Oxidation states

-As with many lanthanides, holmium is usually found in the +3 oxidation state, forming compounds such as holmium(III) fluoride (HoF_{3}) and holmium(III) chloride (HoCl_{3}).
-Holmium in solution is in the form of Ho^{3+} surrounded by nine molecules of water.
+As with many lanthanides, holmium is usually found in the +3 oxidation state, forming compounds such as holmium(III) fluoride (HoF3) and holmium(III) chloride (HoCl3).
+Holmium in solution is in the form of Ho(3+) surrounded by nine molecules of water.
 Holmium dissolves in acids.
 However, holmium is also found to exist in +2, +1 and 0 oxidation states.

 Isotopes

 Natural holmium consists of one primordial isotope, holmium-165.
 It is observationally stable, though theoretically should undergo alpha decay to terbium-161 with a very long half-life.

 The known isotopes of holmium range from ^{140}Ho to ^{175}Ho.
 The primary decay mode before the stable ^{165}Ho, is beta plus decay to dysprosium isotopes, and the primary mode after is beta minus decay to erbium isotopes.
 Of the 35 synthetic radioactive isotopes among these, the most stable one is holmium-163 (^{163}Ho), with a half-life of 4570 years.
 The next most stable is holmium-166 (^{166}Ho) having a half-life of 26.812 hours, and others have half-lives under 4 hours.

 The metastable isomer ^{166m1}Ho has the unusually long half-life of 1133 years.
 With a very low excitation energy, it does not decay to the ground state but beta-decays directly, having a particularly rich spectrum of gamma rays, making this isotope useful as a means for calibrating gamma ray spectrometers.

 Holmium-166 (ground state) has been studied for medical application.